M. Margaret Clark

 Mary Margaret Clark (1925–2003) was an American medical anthropologist who is credited with founding the sub-discipline of medical anthropology.

 Life

 M. Margaret Clark was born on January 9, 1925, in Amarillo, Texas.
-After receiving a doctorate degree in anthropology from University of California, Berkeley, she was employed by the U.S. Public Health Service as a researcher, where she worked on public health-related projects in Colorado.
+After receiving a doctorate degree in anthropology from University of California, Berkeley, she was employed as a researcher by the U.S. Public Health Service, where she worked on public health-related projects in Colorado.
 She also worked as a consultant for various agencies directed towards health and aging.
 Dr. Clark later earned a Professor Emerita position at University of California, San Francisco where she taught medical anthropology through a joint graduate program she created.
 She retired from her position in 1991, after which she took courses at the Fromm Institute at the University of San Francisco.
-Dr. Clark died of a heart attack on January 23, 2003.
-She was living in San Rafael, California, at the time of her death at 78 years old.
+Dr. Clark died of a heart attack on January 23, 2003, aged 78.
+She was living in San Rafael, California, at the time of her death.